CharlesCreativeContent/argo-agents/README.md

    - Click + Add for EKS Add-on and then Connect Cluster.

 > [!NOTE]
-> For more detail: refer to [documentation](https://docs.akuity.io/tutorials/eks-addon-agent-install/#create-the-akuity-namespace)
+> Refer to [documentation](https://docs.akuity.io/tutorials/eks-addon-agent-install/#create-the-akuity-namespace) for more details

 2. Create the akuity Namespace: